 Explanatory Notes:

-The chosen baseline scenario (continuation of pre-activity LDS regimes) ensures compliance with para.
-59 of the Baseline Standard by grounding the baseline in actual historical data.
+The selected baseline scenario (continuation of the historical fire regime) complies with paragraph 59 of the Baseline Standard by grounding the baseline in observed, site-specific historical emissions data derived from a defined and representative Historical Reference Period (HRP).

-Explicit consideration of the other three options under para.
-60 ensures transparency and demonstrates why they are not applicable to SFM.

-This procedure ensures that baseline identification remains consistent, conservative, and replicable across different project areas.
+Explicit consideration of the alternative options under paragraph 60 of the Baseline Standard (dynamic baseline, retrofit/replacement, delayed implementation) demonstrates that continuation of the historical regime is the most plausible counterfactual for SFM, except where statistically significant trends or structural policy changes are identified and incorporated conservatively.

+Anchoring HRP duration to ≥2× the mean Fire Return Interval (FRI), with a fixed end date and mandatory inclusion of all years (no outlier exclusion), ensures ecological representativeness and prevents selective baseline construction.
+The bounded HRP range (minimum and maximum limits) further safeguards against excessive flexibility.

+Regression-based trend testing and policy screening ensure that declining emissions trajectories or structural changes are not ignored.
+Where material, such effects are incorporated conservatively, ensuring alignment with paragraph 33 of the RMP and preventing overestimation of counterfactual emissions.

-The HRP is determined using the fire frequency statistics derived from the same variables and structure as project monitoring (burned area × fuel load × combustion efficiency × emission factors, stratified by vegetation fuel type and season).
+Baseline emissions and the HRP are determined using the same structural framework as project monitoring (burned area × fuel load × combustion efficiency × emission factors, stratified by vegetation fuel type and season).
+This methodological symmetry enhances transparency, reproducibility, and validation consistency across project areas.

+Together, these provisions ensure that baseline identification is ecologically grounded, statistically defensible, conservative, and replicable across diverse woody savanna systems

 Calculation of baseline emissions prior to downward adjustment

 Baseline emissions are quantified from site-specific historical fire activity, consistent with the “existing actual or historical emissions” approach (RMP para.
 36(iii), Baseline Standard 6.3.3).
-The primary gases considered are methane (CH₄) and nitrous oxide (N₂O), which are the most material emissions from biomass in the eligible Vegetation Fuel Type pools burning in woody savannas.
-Biogenic CO₂ is excluded (see SSR table justification), as it is reabsorbed through regrowth in subsequent wet seasons.
+Emissions include methane (CH₄) and nitrous oxide (N₂O), which are the most material emissions from biomass in the eligible Vegetation Fuel Type pools burning in woody savannas.

-The method for quantifying emissions reductions is based on direct observation of the spatial extent (e.g. through remote sensing of burnt areas) and date of fires (as a proxy for fire severity).
+Biogenic CO₂ emissions from biomass combustion are excluded in accordance with the 2006 IPCC Guidelines for National GHG Inventories (Volume 4, AFOLU) and the 2019 Refinement, which treat CO₂ emissions from biomass burning in systems with stable long-term carbon stocks as part of the short-term biogenic carbon cycle.

+Baseline emissions are calculated using observed burned area and fire timing derived from remote sensing and associated spatial datasets, coupled with emission factors stratified by: Fire season (Early Dry Season (EDS) / Late Dry Season (LDS));Vegetation fuel type; Fuel size class; Years Since Last Burn (YSLB); Combustion efficiency and patchiness parameters.
+This structure mirrors project monitoring, ensuring methodological symmetry and reproducibility.

 These observations are then coupled with measures of emission factors described in peer reviewed literature from fires occurring within a specified applicable regional envelope (seasonal woody savanna vegetation landscapes such as the Northern Australian savannas, South African Miombo or Brazilian Cerrado, or other ecosystems as listed in Figure 4) occurring within a specified mean annual rainfall isohyet (usually 400mm to 2,200mm).